Chen Jining: Ministry of Ecology and Environment

-Beijing city government
+Beijing

 United States Secretary of State Antony Blinken met Shanghai Chinese Communist Party Secretary Chen Jining in Shanghai on April 25, 2024.

 In May 2017, Chen was appointed acting Mayor of Beijing, becoming the 17th person to hold the office since the founding of the People's Republic of China.
 Chen became a deputy to the 12th National People's Congress in March 2018.

 In February 2020, amidst the growing COVID-19 pandemic, Chen visited several companies in Zhongguancun to check on their operations.
 He was awarded the Silver Olympic Order after the 2022 Winter Olympics.

-Shanghai city government
+Shanghai

 Chen became a member of the Politburo after the 20th Party Congress and was appointed Party Secretary of Shanghai, succeeding Li Qiang who became a standing member.
 As party secretary, Chen has visited the CCP's historical sites and repeatedly mentioned Xi Jinping's political theories.

 In April 2023, Chen met with former Taiwanese President Ma Ying-jeou.
 In May 2023, after instructions by Xi, Chen convened a meeting to call for an "upgraded version" of the waste disposal scheme first implemented in 2019.
 In the same month, he met with JPMorgan Chase chief executive Jamie Dimon.
 In June 2023, Chen met with Tesla, Inc. CEO Elon Musk, where he encouraged Musk to increase investment in China.
 In July 2023, Chen convened a meeting of the Shanghai Municipal Committee to relay a decision made by the CCP leadership on Beijing to put Dong Yunhu, director of the Shanghai Municipal People's Congress Standing Committee, under investigation.

 He met with US Commerce Secretary Gina Raimondo in August 2023.
 He met with US Senators led by Senate Majority Leader Chuck Schumer in October 2023, where he called for "healthy and stable" China–US relations.
 In 2024, Chen was in the forefront of efforts to reassure foreign investors amid concerns about the economy.
 In November 2024, he met with Hong Kong Chief Executive John Lee Ka-chiu, where both sides pledged to increase ties.
+He also met with UK Prime Minister Keir Starmer and Serbian President Aleksandar Vučić in 2026.